Lorenzo di Credi

-Lorenzo di Credi (1456/59 – January 12, 1537) was an Italian Renaissance painter and sculptor best known for his paintings of religious subjects.
-He is most famous for having worked in the studio of Andrea del Verrocchio at the same time as the young Leonardo da Vinci.
+Lorenzo di Credi (1456/59 – January 12, 1537) was an Italian Renaissance painter and sculptor best known for his paintings of religious subjects, and portraits.
+With some excursions to nearby cities, his whole life was spent in Florence.
+He is most famous for having worked in the studio of Andrea del Verrocchio at the same time as the young Leonardo da Vinci, who seems to have influenced his style considerably.

+He trained with Verrocchio, and became his principal assistant, inheriting the workshop after his master's death in 1488, when Lorenzo was still in his twenties.
+He largely continued his master's style, working until at least the 1520s, by which time he was becoming rather old-fashioned.
+He does not seem to have painted frescos himself, although his workshop may have done so.
+Vasari says that he avoided large paintings of all sorts, preferring to create smaller works with a meticulous finish.

 Life

 Lorenzo was born in Florence in 1456 or 1459 to a goldsmith named Andrea d' Oderigo.
-He was apprenticed to Andrea del Verrocchio, probably in the mid-1470s.
-He eventually became Verrocchio's primary assistant and inherited his workshop on Verrocchio's death in 1488.
-On Verrocchio's behalf he completed the famous Madonna di Piazza for the cathedral of Pistoia, commissioned to Verrocchio in 1475 but executed by Lorenzo between 1485 and 1491.
+He was apprenticed to the leading master Andrea del Verrocchio, where he is first recorded, on low wages, in 1480/81.
+He eventually became Verrocchio's primary assistant, running the shop during the master's absence in 1482-1483, and inherited his workshop on Verrocchio's death in 1488.
+On Verrocchio's behalf he completed the famous Madonna di Piazza for Pistoia Cathedral, commissioned from Verrocchio in 1475 but executed by Lorenzo between 1485 and 1491.

 Lorenzo's earliest independent works include an Annunciation in the Uffizi, two panels of the Madonna and Child at the Galleria Sabauda in Turin, another at the National Gallery in London and Adoration of the Child at the Pinacoteca Querini Stampalia in Venice.
 From his maturity date the Madonna and Child with Saints Julian and Nicholas (1493) for the Mascalonzi chapel at the Cestello, Florence (Paris, Louvre), the Adoration of the Shepherds (1487) for Santa Chiara (now at the Uffizi) and the Baptism of Christ for the Chiostro dello Scalzo (now Fiesole, San Domenico).
 In 1501 he remade parts of Fra Angelico's high altarpiece for San Domenico, Fiesole.
 Later works include an altarpiece (1510–12) for the Ospedale del Ceppo, Pistoia (now in that town's Museo Civico) and many small religious panels, including an unfinished Crucifixion at Göttingen University and an Annunciation dated 1508 at the Harvard University Art Museums.